April 2014 Programs

 One Book, One Community

-Meet Michigan’s own Doug Allyn, “The Burning of Rachel Hayes” on Saturday, April 12!
+Meet Michigan’s own Doug Allyn, author of The Burning of Rachel Hayes on Saturday, April 12.

-About the Book: The Burning of Rachel Hayes
+About the Book: The Burning of Rachel Hayes by Doug Allyn

 After a stint in jail which cost him his wife and career, Dr. David Westbrook takes his battered Jeep, a one-eyed cat, and his troubled past to northern Michigan to start over.
 He plans to open a small country clinic where he can heal injured animals – and maybe himself.
 But he’s chosen the wrong county.
 When the remains of a Michigan farmwoman, dead since 1871 are recovered from an old well, strange accidents start happening.

 Doug Allyn is the author of eight novels and more than one hundred short stories.
 His short stories have garnered both critical and commercial acclaim and have been awarded numerous prizes, including the Robert L. Fish for best first story, the Edgar Allan Poe Award twice, and the Ellery Queen Derringer Award six times.